inf380p/fall2021/_posts/elliott/2020-08-26-python-basics.md

 exercise will take you from drawing a simple line to making more complex drawings.
 This will prepare you for your first homework, which is to use what we learn in class and online resources to make a drawing.

+You, yes you, right now, can edit this program!
+Find and change the color names and click run:

+<iframe src="https://trinket.io/embed/python/6d8b563321?runOption=run&start=result" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+We'll talk a bit more about the interface of trinket in class.

-# Overview of This & Next Class
+# Overview of the Materials Page

-These will be on the [materials]({{ site.baseurl }}/materials.html) page, but I wanted to make sure everything was clear for the first day.
+I want to explain the [materials]({{ site.baseurl }}/materials.html) page, and highlight a few things.

 We should have plenty of time in class to do these, but anything you don't finish, complete by midnight tonight: